steveaq/steveaq.github.io/_posts/2023-03-28-StatsBomb-Data-Exploration-pt1.md

 df = sb.matches(competition_id=43, season_id=106)
 df.to_csv('CSVs/WC_Matches.csv', index=False)
 ```
 Next, we identify a specific match using its match ID.
 In this case, the match ID is 3869118.
 We pass this ID to the `sb.events()` function from statsbombpy to retrieve the events data for that particular match.
-The events data is stored in a DataFrame called match_events.
+The events data is stored in a DataFrame called `match_events`.

-Finally, we extract the unique team names from the team column of match_events and store them in a list called team_list.
+Finally, we extract the unique team names from the team column of `match_events` and store them in a list called `team_list` .
 These team names represent the teams involved in the match.

 Overall, this code fetches match data from the 2022 FIFA World Cup, saves it to a CSV file, and extracts the team names for further analysis or visualization purposes.